DiegelD/CarND-Path-Planning-Project/README.md

   }
 ```
 #### Change Lange Cost (Comfort)
 An other problem during the development occur.
-The ego vehicle changed wildly the lane, because other lanes hat a marginal velocity advantages.
+Sometimes the ego vehicle changed wildly the lanes, because other lanes hat a marginal velocity advantage.
-To avoid this behavior and just change the lanes due to a greater velocity advantage this function got introduced.
+To avoid this permanent lane change behavior on traffic jam situations and just change the lanes due to a greater velocity advantage this function got introduced.

 in `Cost.cpp`line `146`.
 ```c